-- Secure the fuel cap and check fuel lines and connections for leakage.
+- •Secure the fuel cap, and check fuel lines and connections for leakage.
 Wash and clean up any spilled fuel.
 Dispose of clean up rags or sponges on shore.
-Do not store these clean up rags in the boat. - Ventilate all ports, windows, hatches, and other closed areas.
-Conduct a "sniff test" to make certain all fumes are vacant before using the battery select switch(es). - Select your first tank cautiously.
-Take into consideration the distribution of your load as fuel is consumed.
+Do not store these clean up rags in the boat. - •After fueling ventilate all ports, windows, hatches and other closed areas.
+Conduct a "sniff test" to make certain all fumes are vacant before using the battery select switch(es).

+•If your boat is equipped with two fuel tanks use the fuel select valve (see "Fuel Select Valve" on page 3-3) to select the main or aux tank.
+Select the tank to be used first taking into consideration the distribution of your load as fuel is consumed.
 Performance will be influenced by weight distribution.
-If your boat is equipped with two fuel tanks, use the fuel select valve (see "Fuel Select Valve" on page 3-2) to select the proper tank.

 See warnings and check list in Section 6, page 37 of the Sportfish, Cruisers, and Yachts Owner's Manual.
-Reference the "Fuel Tank Compartment" on page 6-6 for more information on cleaning the fuel storage area.
+Reference "Fuel Tank Compartment" on page 6-7 for more information on cleaning the fuel storage area.